 Toronto Transit Bricks was founded by Trevor Parkins-Sciberras, a local historian and transit enthusiast from the West Toronto Junction.
 For the past 3 years, he has been promoting Toronto’s public transit history, touring the city with his display of Lego buses and streetcars, and will be sharing their transit themed lego creations this Saturday!
 Come chat with Trevor and check out his Toronto Transit history posters and Lego streetcar postcards for sale.

 This week, we welcome Toronto Clothing Repairathon!
-Bring your favourite clothing items in need of a little TLC to the Train Platform.
+Bring your favourite clothing items in need of a little TLC to Baird Park.
 Their talented volunteers will get to work at bringing new life to your wardrobe favs!
 You’ll be helping Toronto Clothing Repairathon achieve their goals of:

 - To promote and enable maintenance and repair; in general, and of clothing in particular.